react-navigation/react-navigation/docs/api/navigators/StackNavigator.md

   - `style` - Style object for the navigation bar
   - `titleStyle` - Style object for the title component
   - `tintColor` - Tint color for the header
+- `gesturesEnabled` - Whether you can use gestures to dismiss this screen.
+Defaults to true on iOS, false on Android

 ### Navigator Props